“There’s no such thing as bad weather, only unsuitable clothing.”

 My goal getting this kit was to be able to work outside all year without feeling any discomfort, despite the fact that I get cold really easily.
 I’m really happy with my current setup.
 It also breaths well so I can trudge around in the snow looking for my view without getting too hot.
-Merino and down both regulate temperature well, so I also don’t have to change in and out of layers as the sun and/or wind comes and goes.
+Furthermore, merino and down both regulate temperature rather than just insulating so I find I don’t have to change in and out of layers as the sun and/or wind comes and goes.

 - Mid-layer Sweaters.
-I’m not a fan of fleece, so I bought a couple of ‘technical’ merino sweaters of different fabric weight that I switch depending on the temperature.
+I’m not a fan of fleece, so I bought a couple of ‘technical’ merino sweaters of different fabric weights that I switch depending on the temperature.
 They’re not stiff like some of the heavy sweaters I wore in the past to make up for my jackets never being warm enough.
 My favorite is a Bergans of Norway merino wool sweater that was reasonably priced and has a half-zipper to regulate the temperature better.
-It also comes with a thumb-hole in case I ever need to do whatever it is you need a thumb-hole for.
+It also comes with thumb-holes in case I ever need to do whatever it is you need thumb-holes for.

 - Merino Base Layers.
-I had a hard time finding expedition weight pure merino base layers in stores in continental Europe, they really love their plastic over here.
-As I mentioned last time, synthetic base-layers are more designed for very active use, where wicking away sweat is important.
+I had a hard time finding expedition weight pure merino base layers in stores in continental Europe.
+They really love their plastic over here.
+As I mentioned last time, synthetic base layers are more designed for very active use, where wicking away sweat is important.
 For standing still the best thing I’ve found is a heavy weight merino base layer.
 This year I’m using 260 weight (gsm) leggings from Icebreaker and a 340 weight Deep Winter Base Layer top from Rapha, an English cycling gear company.
 The Rapha base layer is pricey but if you consider it’s also a balaclava and neck gaiter, as well as being a very high-quality piece of kit, it’s pretty reasonable.
 I’m very happy with mine.
-It’s the only thing I paid full retail price for and I feel it was well worth it.
+It’s one of the only things I paid full retail price for and I feel it was well worth it.
 Minus33 makes heavier duty baselayers (400 gsm), but we can’t get their stuff over here.
+Woolpro is a cottage company making merino gear in the US.
 Some companies (Kora and Jottnar being two) have started making base layers out of yak wool, which is supposed to be warmer than merino for the same weight.

 - Primaloft/Coreloft pants.
 A number of companies make insulated pants, again mainly for belaying mountaineers.
 The difference between these and insulated ski pants is that they lack the Goretex or other durable waterproofing.
 Since I don’t expect any serious crashes while plein air painting I figured I could skip the heavy-duty shell and just get the insulation.
-I bought a pair of Arcteryx Atom pants made from their proprietary Coreloft insulation and they really feel like some sort of futuristic fabric.
-When you move they feel slightly cool on your legs so you don’t get warm, but when you stand still they really insulate well.
+I bought a pair of Arcteryx’s Atom pants made from their proprietary Coreloft insulation and it really feels like some sort of futuristic fabric.
+When you move the pants feel slightly cool on your legs so you don’t get warm, but when you stand still they really insulate well.
 They don’t swish when you walk like ski-pants and they look pretty discrete for working in them in the city.
 They were also significantly cheaper in Europe than the US for some reason.

 - Primaloft hats.
+The hood on the Jottnar jacket is very warm but I prefer wearing a hat so I can keep my peripheral vision.
 Outdoor Research, Montane, and Millet all make radar-style hats out of Primaloft (probably other companies too).
 I have the Millet one and insulates well, is water-resistant, and still breaths.
 I also think I look very French in it, which is always a good thing when painting outside.